39 Austrian German Phrases and Slang for Speaking Like a Local

 Watch Austrian TV and Videos

 Is there a better way to train your listening skills than by watching a movie or a TV show?
 Probably not.
 You might want to put on the subtitles as the content you watch can be tricky to understand.

 Here are my video content recommendations for you:

-Ulrich Seidl’s “Paradise” trilogy (which consists of the movies “Paradise: Love”, “Paradise: Faith” and “Paradise: Hope”) portrays the story of those marginalized by the Austrian society, in a frighteningly realistic way.
+Ulrich Seidl’s “Paradise” trilogy (which consists of the movies “Paradise: Love”, “Paradise: Faith” and “Paradise: Hope”) portrays the story of those marginalized by Austrian society, in a frighteningly realistic way.
 It’s a very typical example of Austrian cinema in terms of pushing boundaries and criticizing social issues in a way that Hollywood wouldn’t dare to do.

 Those of you interested in the history of the Austrian monarchy should check out the “Sissi” collection.
 These movies are old but gold and tell the story of the Austrian empress Sissi, who became a cult figure after being assassinated in 1898.

 - “Kommissar Rex” is one of Austria’s favorite TV shows and tells the story of a cop who teams up with a German Shepherd to solve crimes around Vienna.